 Administrators can group sites or IP addresses to simplify common application policies across multiple sites or network addresses, and also serve as filters for reports.

-To view Site and Network Groups, navigate to Configuration > Site and Network Groups.
+To view Regions, Site and IP Groups, navigate to Configuration > Regions, Site & IP Groups.

 Regions help to create administrative boundaries within large networks spanning hundreds to thousands of sites.
 If your organization has a large network spanning multiple administrative (or geographical) boundaries, you can consider creating regions to segment the network.

 Currently, a maximum of 550 sites are supported per region, and each region is expected to have a Regional Control Node (RCN), which serves as the hub and controller for the region.
 So, you would typically consider a multi-region deployment if your network has more than 500 sites.
 By default, all networks are single region networks, where the Master Control Node (MCN) serves as the hub and the control node for all the sites.
 On adding one or more regions, the network becomes a multi-region network.
 The region associated with the MCN is called the default region.

 A multi-region network supports a hierarchical architecture with an MCN controlling multiple RCNs.
 Each RCN, in turn, controls multiple branch sites.
 Even in a multi-region deployment, you can have the MCN double up as the direct hub node for a subset of the sites while having rest of the sites use their respective RCNs as hub nodes.
 The sites being managed directly by the MCN that is, the RCNs and potentially some other sites directly managed by the MCN are said to be in the default region.
 The default region would be the only region for a network before other regions are added.

 To create a site group at region level click + Region.
 Provide a region name and select sites.
 Provide a region name and select the sites.
 Click Review and then Save.

 A customer can only have Static or Dynamic Virtual paths within a Region.

 You can place sites under the region once a Region is created successfully.